 Prevent Reye syndrome by stressing to all your children’s caregivers that, to a child under 20, aspirin can be deadly.
 Give only acetaminophen (Tylenol), ibuprofen (Motrin or Advil) or naproxen (Aleve).
 Keep aspirin and aspirin related products well out of the reach of your children.

-If you have any questions about Reye syndrome, or about prescription medications containing aspirin that your child may be currently taking, call our office at 708-424-7600.
+If you have any questions about Reye syndrome, or about prescription medications containing aspirin that your child may be currently taking, call our office at 708-424-7600 or email us.
 We are always happy to answer your questions, keeping your family in optimal health and safety.